wds4/pretty-good/README.md

 ### Concrete idea

-One goal of this project is to advocate the idea that <i>decentralized curation of simple lists (DCoSL) is the defining feature of the decentralized web.</i> I realized long ago that instead of writing a whitepaper, I needed to build and demonstrate what I mean by a simple list and, more importantly, what I mean by <i>decentralized curation</i>.
-Ultimately, I want other developers to adapt this method to their own p2p projects.
+One goal of this project is to advocate the idea that <i>genuinely decentralized curation of simple lists (DCoSL) is the atomic building block and the defining feature of the decentralized web.</i> I realized long ago that instead of writing a whitepaper, I needed to build and demonstrate what I mean by a simple list and, more importantly, what I mean by <i>genuinely decentralized curation</i>.
+Ultimately, I want other developers to adapt the DCoSL method to their own p2p projects.
 This does not require adoption of any specific library, protocol, etc. It means: identify one (or a few) simple lists, the curation of which you'd like to hand over to your users, and then use the methods illustrated in this app to do so.

 I hope to convince developers that DCoSL:
 <li>is well defined</li>